Admissions to the MS in Counseling Program

 Attending an information session is the first step for prospective students.
 At the session, prospective students will receive an overview of the program, admission requirements, application steps, tuition costs, etc. Ready to begin?
 All you need to do is choose from the list of schedule information sessions below, and we will see you soon!

-Upon completing the above requirements, the student’s file will be reviewed by an admission committee of at least three Counseling faculty members.
-Students will be notified about the result of their application and invited to enroll in COUN 6220 if conditionally admitted into the program.
+- Upon completion of the above requirements, the student's file will be reviewed by an admission committee composed of at least three members of the Counseling faculty.

 The Fall 2025 application deadline date is January 30, 2025, at 4:00 p.m.
 If you have any questions regarding admissions, please contact Shelia Braggs at prospectivestudents.mscounseling@csusb.edu.